trustbit/exercises/transport-tycoon/trace/README.md

 # trace.py

 This is a utility that takes domain event log format from the transport tycoon log and converts into the Chrome Trace Viewer format.

+**You need to have python installed on your system.**

 For example to, convert the domain log from file `AB.log` and print to the screen: